fionnmccarthy/Data_Representation_Project/README.md

 ![xplotoutput](templates/images/standard.jpg)

 ---
-### In order to run this web API please read teh following.
+### In order to run this web API please read the following.
 1. Download and install **[[Anaconda](https://www.anaconda.com/products/individual)]**
 2. If using windows download and run **[[Cmder](https://cmder.net/)]**
 3. Download and install mysql.